pooley182/Plex-Meta-Manager-Wiki/Template-Attributes.md

     sync_mode: sync
     collection_order: release
 collections:
   Action:
     template:
       name: IMDb Genre
       genre: action
     summary: Action film is a genre wherein physical action takes precedence in the storytelling.
 The film will often have continuous motion and action including physical stunts, chases, fights, battles, and races.
 The story usually revolves around a hero that has a goal, but is facing incredible odds to obtain it.
-  Adventure:
+  Comedy:
-    template: {name: IMDb Genre, genre: adventure}
+    template: {name: IMDb Genre, genre: comedy}
-    summary: Adventure film is a genre that revolves around the conquests and explorations of a protagonist.
-The purpose of the conquest can be to retrieve a person or treasure, but often the main focus is simply the pursuit of the unknown.
-These films generally take place in exotic locations and play on historical myths.
-Adventure films incorporate suspenseful puzzles and intricate obstacles that the protagonist must overcome in order to achieve the end goal.
+    summary: Comedy is a genre of film that uses humor as a driving force.
+The aim of a comedy film is to illicit laughter from the audience through entertaining stories and characters.
+Although the comedy film may take on some serious material, most have a happy ending.
+Comedy film has the tendency to become a hybrid sub-genre because humor can be incorporated into many other genres.
+Comedies are more likely than other films to fall back on the success and popularity of an individual star.
   Romantic Comedy:
     template: {name: IMDb Genre, genre: "romance,comedy", limit: 200}
     summary: Romantic Comedy is a genre that attempts to catch the viewer’s heart with the combination of love and humor.
 This sub-genre is light-hearted and usually places the two protagonists in humorus situation.
 Romantic-Comedy film revolves around a romantic ideal, such as true love.
 In the end, the ideal triumphs over the situation or obstacle, thus creating a happy ending.